sudh-17/vue-echarts/README.md

 ## Usage

-1. Install with npm:
+1. Install via npm:

         npm install vue-echarts-directive --save

-2. Register Vue-Echarts as a directive in your `main.js`:
+2. Register Vue-Echarts as a directive in your Vue.js app:

         // this is your main.js file